uyuni-project/sumaform/README_ADVANCED.md

  * `4.0-nightly` (corresponds to the Build Service project Devel:Galaxy:Manager:4.0)
  * `head` (corresponds to the Build Service project Devel:Galaxy:Manager:Head, for `suse_manager` and `suse_manager_proxy`only works with SLE15SP1 image)
  * `uyuni-master` (corresponds to the Build Service project systemsmanagement:Uyuni:Master, for `suse_manager` and `suse_manager_proxy` only works with openSUSE Leap 15.1 image)
- * `test` (corresponds to the Build Service project Devel:Galaxy:Manager:TEST or a user-defined repo, see below)

 Note: the version of Salt on minions is determined by this value, as Salt is obtained from SUSE Manager Tools repos.